-As a single woman who likes to ski and travel, I often sign up for group trips with a ski and outing club.
+As a single woman who likes to ski and travel, I often signed up for group trips with a ski and outing club.
 Double-occupancy rooms are the norm with these organizations; if you are not going with a friend or partner, you can either be assigned a room-mate by the trip leader or pay an extra charge.
 When I was younger and my sense of adventure was greater than my discretionary income, I would gamble and take a “pot-luck” room-mate.
 Sometimes I made a new friend.
 Other times, the only positive outcome was a crazy story to tell.
 Here are two memorable events.

 My first experience was on a trip to Austria sharing a hotel room with Dani.
 I didn’t have much of a choice because we were the only two unattached women on the trip.
 Our club president, who had roomed with Dani the prior year, said she was “the most fun ever”.
-I found out too late that the fun revolved around the shared bar they set up in their room and the large cocktails they drank before dinner.
-Unfortunately I cannot drink more than one small adult beverage and function, so I didn’t participate in this nightly activity.
+I found out too late that the “fun” revolved around the shared bar they set up in their room and the large cocktails they drank before dinner.
+Unfortunately, I cannot drink more than one small adult beverage and function, so I didn’t participate in this nightly activity.
 Smoking was another issue.
 I don’t smoke and asked her not to smoke in the room.
-She said she needed a cigarette in the morning to get her digestion working and, after a few days complaining of constipation, she began opening the window and smoking with her head out in the cold morning air.
+She said she needed a cigarette in the morning to get her digestion working and, after a few days complaining of constipation, she began opening the window and smoking with her head hanging out in the cold morning air.
 It was lose-lose.
-The smoke blew back in and she got a head cold.
+The smoke blew back in the room and she got a head cold.

-After a day of swimming, dinner, and dancing, I returned to my new room to find Carol in bed with John, a guy she had just started dating.
-He was on the same trip, was actually rooming with George but “visiting” Carol.
+After a day of swimming, dinner, and dancing, I returned to my new room to find Carol in the one large bed with John, a guy she had just started dating.
+He was on the trip, actually rooming with George but “visiting” Carol.
 I stepped into the hall while awkward fumbling ensued.
-John offered me his key so I could take his place in the room with George.
+John came out and offered me his key so I could take the cot in the room with George.
 No way!
 I knew George and he was the last person I wanted to see in his skivvies the next morning.
 Even if John left, I didn’t want to get in the same bed where they had been “visiting” together.
-Unfortunately, when I opened the fold-out cot, I found it full of sand and dog hair.
+I thought I’d send John out and sleep on the cot.
+Unfortunately, I found it full of sand and dog hair.

 Note: Names and room numbers have been changed to protect the guilty.